orca

 Another healthy and economical option is cycling.
 Check out these resources:

-• There are bike racks installed throughout the campus, as well as covered bike parking outside the gym (Building 190) and near Building 370 at the top of campus.
-The covered bike parking areas both include bike repair stations.
+• There are bike racks installed throughout the campus, as well as covered bike parking outside the gym (Building 190) and near Building 470 at the top of campus.
+The bike parking near the gym is in a locked enclosure and is accessible via your student card.
 Check out the Nanaimo Campus map to pick the most convenient spot.

-• Bike lockers are available for rent through the Campus Store.
+• Bike lockers are available for rent through the VIU Campus Store.

 • Check out the City of Nanaimo’s Cycling Map to help you plan your route to campus.